Seafood Fried Rice (Nasi Goreng Seafood)

 a photo collage of how to make nasi goreng seafood

-Suppose you need more ideas for rice recipes.
-Try this Nasi Uduk (rice cooked in coconut milk), Nasi Kuning (yellow rice), Nasi Goreng Tuna (tuna fried rice), Biryani Rice, Chicken Pilau Rice, Vegetable Pilau Rice, or Mexican rice recipe.
+If you need more ideas for rice recipes, try this Nasi Uduk (rice cooked in coconut milk), Nasi Kuning (yellow rice), Nasi Goreng Tuna (tuna fried rice), Biryani Rice, Chicken Pilau Rice, or Vegetable Pilau Rice.

 Thank you for reading this post.
-I hope youโ€™re now ready to try this recipe out.
-When you do, it would be great if you could share what you think about it in the comments below.
+I hope youโ€™re ready to try this recipe.
+When you do, please share your thoughts in the comments below.

-Lastly, please follow me on Facebook, Instagram, and Pinterest.
-To sneak a look at whatโ€™s cooking in my kitchen.
+Lastly, please follow me on Facebook, Instagram, and Pinterest to see whatโ€™s cooking in my kitchen.ย

 A bowl of Indonesian Nasi Goreng Seafood Recipe with a glass of orange juice and white napkin